 Now calculate the required areas.
 After the previously made settings, the values of all detected areas will be displayed in square meters.

 To do this, launch the AreaTester application in AutoCAD using the ATST command.
-Next, select a fragment of the drawing or a group of objects among which the area will be measured (Fig. 5):
+Next, select a fragment of the drawing or a group of objects among which the area will be measured (see Fig. 5):

 Select a group of objects for the subsequent calculation of areas